DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-7. Claim(s) 1-20 is/are rejected under 35 U.S.C.
+5. Claim(s) 1-20 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Park (US 2015/0187280), and further in view of Zhang (US 2019/0088205).

 a display panel (fig. 7 and the display panel 150);

-a power management subsystem (fig. 7 and the power supply 160) configured to supply a variable electroluminescence voltage (ELVDD) to the display panel, the power management subsystem configured to supply a first ELVDD step voltage at a lower and a second ELVDD step voltage at a higher, wherein a first ELVDD step voltage discontinuity exists between the first ELVDD step voltage and the second ELVDD step voltage (fig. 10 and Paras 0077-0082, wherein a high-potential voltage, varying between different levels during 1 frame, was supplied to the display panel 150 through the first power line ELVDD);
+a power management system (fig. 7 and the power supply 160) configured to supply a variable electroluminescence voltage (ELVDD) to the display panel, the power management system being configured to supply a first ELVDD step voltage at a lower and a second ELVDD step voltage at a higher, wherein a first ELVDD step voltage discontinuity exists between the first ELVDD step voltage and the second ELVDD step voltage (fig. 10 and Paras 0077-0082, wherein a high-potential voltage, varying between different levels during 1 frame, was supplied to the display panel 150 through the first power line ELVDD);

-a display driver integrated circuit configured to place at least two taps at each brightness level, the placing including: adding a first tap adjacent to the first ELVDD step discontinuity on the first ELVDD step, adding a second tap adjacent to the first ELVDD step discontinuity on the second ELVDD step voltage (fig. 13 and Paras 0083-0087, wherein the method of correction for different positions like the first to third display areas 1, 2, and 3.
-The problem of luminance differences can be solved by correcting the bit value of a subframe for each position on the display panel 150 when supplying a high-potential voltage, varying between different levels during 1 frame, commonly to the display panel 150);
+a display driver integrated circuit configured to place at least two taps at each brightness level, the placing comprising: adding a first tap adjacent to the first ELVDD step discontinuity on the first ELVDD step, and adding a second tap adjacent to the first ELVDD step discontinuity on the second ELVDD step voltage (fig. 13 and Paras 0083-0087, wherein the method of correction for different positions like the first to third display areas 1, 2, and 3.
+The problem of luminance differences can be solved by correcting the bit value of a subframe for each position on the display panel 150 when supplying a high-potential voltage, varying between different levels during 1 frame, commonly to the display panel 150); and

-However, Zhang discloses “interpolate generate interpolations between taps on the at least two taps at each brightness level, and use the interpolations to compensate for brightness or color temperature of the display panel to maintain a constant ELVDD voltage over a range of digital dimming and calibrated brightness levels”, see fig. 20, Paras 0144-0149, fig. 30 and Para 0172.
+However, Zhang discloses “a variable electroluminescence voltage (ELVDD) as a function of display brightness value (DBV) and wherein the display driver circuit is further configured to: generate interpolations between taps on the at least two taps at each brightness level, and use the interpolations to compensate for brightness or color temperature of the display panel to maintain a constant ELVDD voltage over a range of digital dimming and calibrated brightness levels as calibrated using the first ELVDD step voltage”, see fig. 20, Paras 0144-0149, fig. 30 and Para 0172.

 Regarding claims 2 and 9, Park in view of Zhang teaches the electronic apparatus of claim 1 and the electronic method of claim 8, wherein the power management system is further configured to supply a third ELVDD step voltage at a third brightness level of the display panel, wherein a second ELVDD step voltage discontinuity exists between the second ELVDD step voltage and the third ELVDD step voltage (fig. 10 and Paras 0077-0082, Park ).

-Regarding claims 3 and 10, Park in view of Zhang teaches the electronic apparatus of claim 2 and the electronic method of claim 9, wherein the placing further includes: adding a third tap adjacent to the second ELVDD step discontinuity on the second ELVDD step voltage; adding a fourth tap adjacent to the second ELVDD step continuity on the third ELVDD step voltage (fig. 13 and Paras 0083-0087, Park).
+Regarding claims 3 and 10, Park in view of Zhang teaches the electronic apparatus of claim 2 and the electronic method of claim 9, wherein the placing further comprises: adding a third tap adjacent to the second ELVDD step discontinuity on the second ELVDD step voltage; adding a fourth tap adjacent to the second ELVDD step discontinuity on the third ELVDD step voltage (fig. 13 and Paras 0083-0087, Park).

 Regarding claims 4 and 11, Park in view of Zhang teaches the electronic apparatus of claim 1 and the electronic method of claim 8, wherein the display driver integrated circuit further comprises a look-up-table to interpolate between the taps on the same ELVDD step (figs 31-33, LUT 582 and Paras 0177-0181, Zhang).